 You can also customize the Windows shortcut keys to allow quick access to specific programs.
-The mouse is designed to be ambidextrous and use in either hand.
-Special BlueTrack technology makes any mousepad obsolete as the mouse can operate on almost any type of surface without issue.
+The mouse is designed to be ambidextrous and used in either hand.
+The BlueTrack technology makes any mousepad obsolete as the mouse can operate on almost any type of surface without issue.

 Both the mouse and keyboard use AA batteries and can operate up to 30 feet from the wireless receiver that plugs into a USB port.
 The set is compatible with Windows 10, Windows 8, and Windows 7.

 Another great option from a PC hardware maker, the HP Wireless Elite Keyboard v2 and Mouse has a range of up to 30 feet using the included small USB receiver.
 The slim keyboard offers quiet and low-profile keys with scissor-style keycaps for responsive and faster typing.
 This combination is compatible with Windows 10 through to Windows XP.

 Thanks to an adjustable angle and height legs, you can customize the placement of the keyboard for a more comfortable wrist posture.
 The standard-size mouse is made for use in both right and left hands and also offers a scroll wheel.
 The 1,000 DPI optical sensor can work on most surfaces.
 The keyboard uses two AA batteries while a pair of AAA cells power the mouse.

 The keyboard is made from durable aluminum and is just 4mm at the thinnest location.
 Customizable hotkeys make it easy to access the programs you use most often quickly.
-There are many color combos to select from including black, space gray, white/gold, white, and others.
-The keyboard takes power from a rechargeable lithium battery while the mouse takes a pair of AAA batteries.
+There are many color combos to select from, including black, space gray, white/gold, and white.
+The keyboard takes power from a rechargeable lithium battery, while the mouse uses a pair of AAA batteries.